Deep Hedging with Options Using the Implied Volatility Surface: Introduction

-Our numerical results demonstrate that reinforcement learning (RL)-based hedging strategies consistently outperform classical delta and delta-gamma approaches across a range of risk measures.
-In the absence of transaction costs, RL agents achieve substantial reductions in mean squared error (MSE), with risk reduced by a factor of six compared to delta hedging.
-The inclusion of an additional hedging instrument, such as an at-the-money call option, further enhances performance across all metrics.
-When transaction costs are introduced, RL strategies remain effective, dynamically adjusting their rebalancing behavior via learned no-trade regions.
-They achieve lower risk at similar or reduced cost compared to benchmark methods.
-Moreover, backtesting on historical market data confirms the robustness of RL agents, highlighting their ability to manage risk and maintain profitability in real-world conditions.
+Our study is distinctive in that it simultaneously leverages rich information derived from the implied volatility surface and its dynamics, explicitly accounts for transaction costs—which are particularly significant when trading options—and departs from traditional portfolio tracking by adopting a global hedging objective focused on minimizing terminal hedging error.

+Numerical results for hedging a short position on a straddle show that all our RL algorithms consistently and substantially outperform the practitioner's delta and delta-gamma approaches.
+In some cases, the RL agent relying only on the underlying as the hedging instrument even outperforms delta-gamma hedging: this happens in particular in the presence of transaction costs when a tail risk performance metric is considered.

-The outperformance of RL approaches can be explained through a couple of reasons.
-First, RL strategies rely on smaller and more frequent trades.
-Such more progressive rebalancing actions reduces the number of instances where large trades need to be unwound shortly after.
-Second, the early-stage divergence between RL and delta-gamma positions can be attributed to the RL agent’s deliberate limitation of short exposure to the volatility risk premium embedded in the option used for hedging.
+The outperformance of RL approaches can be attributed to several factors.
+First, RL strategies typically rely on smaller trades.
+This more gradual rebalancing reduces the likelihood of having to unwind large positions shortly after they are established.
+Second, the early-stage divergence between RL and delta-gamma positions reflects the RL agent’s deliberate efforts to limit short exposure to the variance risk premium embedded in the option used for hedging.
+Thanks to our enriched informational state vector, the RL agent learns and adapts to the time-varying variance risk premium, which is a key driver of hedging costs.
+The impact of risk premia materializes over the long term and is therefore not captured by myopic Greeks-based approaches.

+As the model is trained on market data from 1996 to 2020, we use recent option data from 2021 to 2023 to evaluate whether our trained RL algorithm maintains its performance out-of-sample.
+For this backtesting study, we introduce a new benchmark: the RL algorithm without IV information.
+We demonstrate the superiority of the RL algorithms with the full information over both the practitioners’ delta-gamma strategy and the RL algorithms with limited information.
+The RL algorithms without IV information do not outperform the practitioners’ delta-gamma approach in terms of mean squared hedging errors.
+These results highlight the importance of feeding relevant market information to the RL hedging agent.